Godsfavor/smolvla/README.md

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.
-Contact
-For questions or issues, please contact [your email] or open an issue on GitHub.

 Key Citations

 Bridge Data Dataset: Source for the Bridge Data dataset used in training.